 \subsection{Column density gradient versus local gravity}

 The relative orientation between column density gradient and local gravity ($\phi_{LG}^{NG}$) may indicate how effectively gravity can shape the density structure.

 Figure \ref{fig:N6334_NG_LG} shows the RO-N relation for $\phi_{LG}^{NG}$.
 For the Planck observation, there is $AM\sim0$ in most $N_{\mathrm{H_2}}$ bins, but the value of $AM$ is clearly positive in the lowest and highest $N_{\mathrm{H_2}}$ bins.
 While the highest $N_{\mathrm{H_2}}$ bin corresponds to the NGC 6334 main filament, the $AM>0$ at the lowest $N_{\mathrm{H_2}}$ bin may just be a coincidence of specific geometry since the gravity is not expected to be significant in diffuse regions.
-At higher density revealed by JCMT and ALMA, the two angles are always statistically more parallel then perpendicular ($AM>0$).
+At higher density revealed by JCMT and ALMA, the two angles are always statistically more parallel than perpendicular ($AM>0$).
 For the JCMT observation toward the whole filament, we see that $AM$ increases with $N_{\mathrm{H_2}}$.
 For ALMA observations toward individual clumps, the trend of increasing $AM$ with $N_{\mathrm{H_2}}$ persists.
-Thus, we suggest that the gravity plays an increasingly important role in shaping the density structure at higher densities.
+Thus, we suggest that gravity plays an increasingly important role in shaping the density structure at higher densities.